 Welfare Regime

-In the socialist model, the most fundamental social safety net resides in full employment in the state economy, combined with pensions for the elderly, which in principle gives everybody the means to sustain a dignified living.
-This is complemented by free, universal health and education services – the two social flagship achievements of the Cuban revolution.
-In addition, the ration card system provides basic food supplies at subsidized prices to the entire population as a form of “unconditional basic income” in kind.
+In the classic socialist model, the most fundamental social safety net rested on full employment in the state economy, combined with pensions for the elderly, which, in principle, gave everyone the means to sustain a dignified life.
+This was complemented by free, universal health and education services, the two flagship achievements of the Cuban Revolution.
+The ration card system also provided basic food supplies at subsidized prices to the entire population as a form of “unconditional basic income” in kind.
+Over the past three decades, all these mechanisms have been severely eroded.
+With the devaluation of the Cuban peso, state salaries and pensions have lost their central role, making access to hard currency via remittances or other means crucial for material well-being.
+More than three million working-age Cubans are neither employed by the state nor seeking state employment.
+Shortages in the peso-based retail circuit have become pervasive.
+Many products are no longer available, except either in markets where prices are set by supply and demand and have skyrocketed, or in hard-currency markets.

 Social safety nets

-Religious discrimination in university access, once prevalent, has been reduced.
-The government’s substantial reduction in university enrollment seems to have negatively affected individuals from lower-income families.
-According to the World Development Indicators (WDI), the literacy rate stands at 99.8%, while the female-to-male enrollment ratio is 1.0 for both primary and secondary schools and 1.4 for tertiary education.
-The gross enrollment ratios for the three levels are 102.9, 100.3, and 41.4, respectively.
-The World Bank reports a female labor force participation rate of 37.7% in 2021, although it is likely higher as many women work in the informal labor market, which is not accurately accounted for.
+Access to most public offices does not show discrimination by race, class or gender but rather by political loyalty.
+In military leadership positions, women remain rare.
+In the (largely powerless) National Assembly, the state deliberately seeks to ensure adequate representation of Afro-Cubans and women.
+Religious discrimination in university access, once prevalent, has disappeared.
+The substantial reduction in university enrollment has negatively affected people from lower-income families.
+According to the World Development Indicators, the literacy rate is 99.8%, while the female-to-male enrollment ratio is 1.0 in both primary and secondary schools and 1.4 in tertiary education.
+In 2023, gross enrollment ratios for the three levels were reported at 98.1, 95.44 and 48.94, respectively.
+For 2024, the World Bank reports a labor force participation rate of 41.7% for women, compared with 71.3% for men; however, these data are hardly reliable because they do not account for the highly important informal labor market and hard currency revenue.

 Equal opportunity